Fixing Lomo UPB-1A upper spool shaft / bolt /screw – for good.

 • drill ∅12mm 22.5mm deep, if you have a center-cutting bit you can skip pre-drilling with ∅5.
 If you have a 1/2″ drill bit AND a 1/2″ end mill, you can use it, the hole will not need boring out afterwards.

-• Chuck 12mm end mill (or 1/2″ if you used a 1/2″ drill) if you have one, slide it into the bore before starting the lathe, start the lathe, drill the flat bottom for the hole to 22.5mm.
+• Chuck 12mm end mill (or 1/2″ if you used a 1/2″ drill bit) if you have one, slide it into the bore before starting the lathe, start the lathe, drill the flat bottom for the hole to 22.5mm.
 Alternatively use a boring bar to flatten the bottom of the hole.

 • Use a boring bar to increase the bore size to about 12.5..12.6mm unless you used a 1/2″ bits and the hole is already to size.

 • Chuck the first M14x1.5 tap in the tailstock chuck and tap the hole using your hand to rotate the chuck.
 Go through all taps up to the finishing one, DO NOT WITHDRAW the last tap.
-Make sure the finishing tap is bottomed in the M14 hole.
+Make sure the finishing tap is bottomed out in the M14 hole.

 Now comes the trick: we will use the M14 finishing tap as a mandril, an arbor to hold the work in the consequent steps.
 It would not be a good idea was the part made even of soft metal, but we are turning teflon.